NumEconCopenhagen/projects-2023-pied-piper/dataproject/README.md

 1. indkomst Data.xlsx (IFOR31 DST)

-**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations:
+**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further installations:

-``pip install matplotlib-venn``